-One part gentle, one part easy going, with more than a splash of space cadet, the Butterfly can defy all misconceptions of what it means to be an SP.
-In fact, from the outside, they can seem far more similar to their distant NF cousin, the Humpback Whale.
-Not as kinetic or aggressive as the Foxes and Sharks, or dramatic as the Peacock, the Butterfly is a more delicate breed of SP, relishing the simple pleasures of life as they come to them.
+One part gentle, one part easy going, with more than a splash of space cadet, the Butterfly can defy all misconceptions of what it means to be an Hunter.
+In fact, from the outside, they can seem far more akin to their distant Shaman cousin, the solitary Humpback Whale.
+Not as kinetic or aggressive as the Foxes and Sharks, or dramatic as the Peacock, the Butterfly is a more delicate breed of Hunter, relishing the simple pleasures of life as they come to them.

 The Free Spirit